brettclanton001/Dashous/README.md

 1. **Supporting Altcoins**: This repo can be cloned and used for other new Altcoins with minimal changes.

+# Creating an "Issue"

+If you have a feature to request or a bug to report, [create a new issue](https://github.com/brettclanton001/Dashous/issues/new).

+Check [some of the issues that I created](https://github.com/brettclanton001/Dashous/issues/created_by/brettclanton001) for a guide in formatting.

 # Contributing
 It's expected that contributors have a solid understanding of how Ruby on Rails apps work.